dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/README.md

 As before, this is a proof-of-concept quality code, which is meant to provide a starting point for you to develop a production-ready solution.

+The purpose of this solution is to provide a self-healing, self-managing cluster of vADCs.
+At this point, the solution will allow you to:
+- Terminate any or all EC2 resources (vADCs, Puppet, Web Servers), and it will self-recover.
+- Increase or reduce the size of either vADC or Web Server Auto Scaling group, and it will self-adjust to accommodate.
+- Change the instance type in the vADC Auto Scaling Group to scale vADCs up or down.
+You'll need to double the vADC ASG size, wait for it to converge, then half it to terminate the older vADC instances.

 ## What's in the box

 * `vADC-ASG-Puppet.template` - main template.
 As usual, download and deploy from your computer via CLI or CloudFormation UI, or use "Launch Stack" button below.